wasituf/dotfiles/README.md

 }
 ```

-- If you have assessed the risks and absolutely cannot live without secure boot, you can install lanzaboote using the following guide: [Lanzaboote Quick Start Guide](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md).
+> If you absolutely cannot live without secure boot, you can install lanzaboote using the following guide: [Lanzaboote Quick Start Guide](https://github.com/nix-community/lanzaboote/blob/master/docs/QUICK_START.md).
 If you're interested in learning more about secure boot in NixOS, check out this page from the NixOS wiki: [Secure Boot](https://nixos.wiki/wiki/Secure_Boot).

 - Now rebuild NixOS one more time.
 This should automatically detect the flake.nix file:

 ```bash